-If you are in need of a full-scale psychological assessment, please contact us to schedule.
+If you are in need of PTSD and/or Chemical Dependency assessments, please contact us to schedule.
 You do not have to be enrolled as a client in order to receive an assessment.
 A photo ID & DD214 / City ID are still required in order to receive services.

 - PTSD Assessments (120 Minutes) $200